DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/nodejs/otel.md

 To configure OpenTelemetry to use the Datadog trace provider:

-1. Add your desired manual OpenTelemetry instrumentation to your Node.js code following the [OpenTelemetry Node.js Manual Instrumentation documentation][1]. **Important!** Where those instructions indicate that your code should call the OpenTelemetry SDK, call the Datadog tracing library instead.
+1. Add your desired manual OpenTelemetry instrumentation to your Node.js code following the [OpenTelemetry Node.js Manual Instrumentation documentation][1]. **Note**: Where those instructions indicate that your code should call the OpenTelemetry SDK, call the Datadog tracing library instead.

 2. Add the `dd-trace` module to your package.json: